karpekov/discover-v2/docs/README.md

-# Smart-Home Event Sequence Alignment
+# Smart-Home Event Sequence Alignment (discover-v2)

-A PyTorch implementation for aligning smart-home event sequences to text via CLIP-style contrastive learning.
+A PyTorch implementation for aligning smart-home event sequences to text via CLIP-style contrastive learning, implementing Recipe R2 for HAR clustering research.

-## Overview
+## Project Overview

 This project implements a dual-tower architecture that learns to align sensor event sequences with natural language descriptions: